-(5) Monitoring and enforcement activities associated with approved Section 408 will not be funded from this remaining item and should be funded from the appropriate funding source associated with monitoring the specific USACE project (e.g. Inspection of Completed Works (ICW), MR&T, or Project Condition Surveys funding).
+(5) Monitoring and enforcement activities associated with approved Section 408 will not be funded from this remaining item and should be funded from the appropriate funding source associated with monitoring the specific USACE project (e.g. Inspection of Completed Works (ICW), Mississippi River and Tributaries (MR&T), or Project Condition Surveys funding).
 Regulatory funds cannot be used for Section 408 enforcement actions even if a Section 10/404/103 violation may have occurred.

 (6) The HQ proponent for this remaining item is the Chief, Engineering and Construction with the Risk Management Center (RMC) responsible for managing and distributing the funds.
-The RMC will coordinate with districts and divisions to develop the total budget capability amount.
+The HQ Section 408 Coordinator will coordinate with the RMC, districts and divisions to develop the total budget capability amount.
 Once appropriations is received, the RMC will distribute and redistribute funding based on Section 408 requests received and actual expenditures to optimize the efficiency of the use of funding.
 Management and monitoring of funds will be accomplished through the Section 408 coordinators.